nuprl/augur/README.md

 ## Support for Ichnaea Benchmarks
 [Ichnaea](https://www.franktip.org/pubs/tse2018.pdf) was evaluated against a set of 22 benchmarks.
-Here is a table showing how Auger performs on these
+Here is a table showing how Augur performs on these
 benchmarks:

 |                             | Correct Output | Incorrect Output | Old/Broken Code |